 Tyser Teaching Fellow

-Dr. McKinney is an award winning author of accounting research, teacher, and faculty advisor.
-He currently serves as the President-Elect of the Academy of Accounting Historians, Board member of the Maryland Association of CPAs, and Chairman of Global Accounting Digital Archive Network Project.
-Dr. McKinney has given numerous presentations of his research at the national meetings of the American Accounting Association, the Academy of Accounting Historians, and the World Congress of Accounting Historians.
+Dr. McKinney is an award winning author of accounting research, teacher, and student organization faculty advisor.
+He has served as President of the Academy of Accounting Historian as well as an editor of one of its publications, as a Board member of the Maryland Association of CPAs, and as Chairman of Global Accounting Digital Archive Network Project.
+Dr. McKinney has given numerous presentations of his research at the national and international meetings of the American Accounting Association, the Academy of Accounting Historians, and the World Congress of Accounting Historians.
 His research relates primarily to accounting professionalization and organizational issues both current and historic.

-He is a member of the American Accounting Association, the Academy of Accounting Historians, the American Institute of Certified Public Accountants, the Maryland Association of CPAs, and the National Association of Black Accountants and is affiliated with the Association of Certified Fraud Examiners.
+He is a member of the American Accounting Association, Academy of Accounting Historians, American Institute of Certified Public Accountants, Maryland Association of CPAs, ISACA, Institute of Internal Auditors, National Association of Black Accountants, and ALPFA and is affiliated with the Association of Certified Fraud Examiners.